opensearch-project/documentation-website/_api-reference/index-apis/stats.md

 :--- |:----
 `_all` | Return all statistics.
 `completion` | Completion suggester statistics.
-`docs` | Returns the number of documents and the number of deleted docs that have not yet been merged.
+`docs` | Returns the number of documents and the number of deleted documents that have not yet been merged.
 Index refresh operations can affect this statistic.
 `fielddata` | Field data statistics.
 `flush` | Flush statistics.
 `get` | Get statistics, including missing stats.